Insolvency and Bankruptcy Code, 2016: Time Limit

-The IBC envisions that the entire CIRP process must take place within 180 days of the admission of the application.
+The IBC envisions that the entire Corporate Insolvency Resolution Process (CIRP) must take place within 180 days of the admission of the application.
 A CIRP must be mandatorily completed within 330 days, including any extension or litigation period.

+The Hon'ble Supreme Court in Committee of Creditors of Essar Steel India Ltd. v.
+Satish Kumar Gupta & Ors., reported at (2019) ibclaw.in 07 SC, has struck down the upper limit of 330 days holding that it may be open in some cases for the Adjudicating Authority and/or Appellate Tribunal to extend time beyond 330 days.

 Initiating the CIRP

 In the case of a corporate debtor, an application for insolvency proceedings must be submitted to the Adjudicating Authority (AA), which is the NCLT.
 The application may be filed by a financial creditor (Section 7), an operational creditor (Section 9), or the corporate debtor (Section 10) itself.
 Section 11 enumerates the persons not entitled to make an application, such as corporate debtor who was in a CIRP at the time of the application, or had been in one recently.

 The maximum time allowed to consider the application is 14 days.
-If the application is allowed, the AA: (i) declares a moratorium; (ii) causes a public announcement of the CIRP process and calls for the submission of claims; and (iii) appoints an Interim Resolution Professional (IRP).
+If the application is allowed, the Adjudicating Authority: (i) declares a moratorium; (ii) causes a public announcement of the CIRP process and calls for the submission of claims; and (iii) appoints an Interim Resolution Professional (IRP).